-- If you miss a class, you are responsible for the material covered. - Cellular phones must be turned off or the ringing mode silenced. - Do not hesitate to ask questions or make comments.
+- 1. It is the responsibility of the student to report to the Admissions and Records Office if a withdrawal is decided on. - 2.
+If you miss a class, you are responsible for the material covered. - 3.
+Cellular phones must be turned off or the ringing mode silenced. - 4.
+Do not hesitate to ask questions or make comments.